PopovEvgeniy/gview/readme.txt

 System requirement

 WINDOWS 2000 or higher for 32 bit system
-WINDOWS 2000 or higher for 64 bit system
+WINDOWS Vista or higher for 64 bit system

 Supported formats